briansimiyuj/doctor-appointment-app/README.md

 Is Authenticated Guard will be a component that will check if the user is authenticated and if not, it will redirect the user to the login page.

   1. Make some pages and components that require authentication follow this pattern (LoginPage, BookingSlots, MyAppointmentsPage, SettingsPage)

+### Schedule Page

+Schedule Page will be a page that will show the doctor's schedule.
+It will have a list of days with the doctor's schedule for each day.
+The doctor will be able to manage the schedule, choose the days of the week that he/she will be available, and the time slots that he/she will be available.

+  1. Create a Schedule Page and mount it on Script component and provide a route for it